 Comment statements may appear anywhere in the circuit description.
-The dollar sign (\$) shall be used for comments that do not begin in the first character position after a line-termination sequence (for example, for comments that follow simulator input without a separating line-termination sequence).
+The dollar sign (\$) shall be used for comments that do not begin in the first character position on a line (for example, for comments that follow a statement on the same line).
 If it is not the first nonblank character, then the dollar sign shall be preceded by either: